 Your Amaryllis belladonna will enjoy different temperatures depending on the time of year.
 During its growing season, the plant prefers warm temperatures between 70 and 75 degrees Fahrenheit.

-In the winter, the plant needs to rest for at least eight weeks at temperatures between 50 to 55 degrees to produce its showy blooms.
+In the winter, the plant must rest for at least eight weeks at temperatures between 50 and 55 degrees to produce its showy blooms.
 It also needs more humidity in the winter months.
 However, belladonna lilies may receive the moisture they need from the winter precipitation.

 How to Care for Amaryllis Belladonna Plants

 Fortunately for beginners, the Amaryllis flower requires minimal watering.
-In fact, the plant is so resilient that it can survive droughts.
+The plant is so resilient that it can survive droughts.
 This species will also adapt to prolonged periods without moisture.

 You’ll want to water the plant enough to maintain moist soil during its growing season in the warmer months.
-Avoid watering during the dormant winter period, as it will likely receive enough moisture from the winter rains.
+Avoid watering during the dormant winter, as it will likely receive enough moisture from the winter rains.

 How, When, and Why to Fertilize

-In some cases, it isn’t necessary to use fertilizers for the Amaryllis belladonna plant.
-However, some gardeners like to use a diluted, high phosphorus fertilizer in spring to keep the flower happy.
+In some cases, fertilizers are not necessary for the Amaryllis belladonna plant.
+However, some gardeners use a diluted, high-phosphorus fertilizer in spring to keep the flower happy.

-If you want to fertilize your Amaryllis belladonna, wait until the plant begins to produce new foliage.
+If you want to fertilize your Amaryllis belladonna, wait until the plant produces new foliage.
 Fertilize the plant two to four times per month, adjusting its feeding schedule as needed.

-Generally, the Amaryllis belladonna plant doesn’t need to be pruned at all.
-However, you can remove the flower heads when the blossom starts to fade if you don’t want extra seeds to form.
+Generally, the Amaryllis belladonna plant doesn’t need to be pruned.
+However, if you don’t want extra seeds to form, you can remove the flower heads when the blossom starts to fade.

 You can propagate this plant in various ways.
-You can sow seeds in containers when they’re ripe or when spring comes around.
+You can sow seeds in containers when they’re ripe or in spring.
 You can also place the plant’s offsets, which grow as smaller bulbs, in separate pots with the same soil you use for your main amaryllis plant.

 It’s possible to overwinter Amaryllis belladonna plants.
-In fact, this may be necessary in colder climates.
+This may be necessary in colder climates.

 To overwinter this type of plant, you need to store the bulbs in the colder months.
-To get them, cut the flower stalks above the bulb once they’ve begun to fade away.
-Make sure not to damage the leaves, as these are necessary for the bulb’s survival.
+To get them, cut the flower stalks above the bulb once they fade away.
+Ensure not to damage the leaves, as these are necessary for the bulb’s survival.

 When spring arrives, simply place bulbs in a small pot and position it somewhere that receives full sun.